g12bftd/AI-ML-Paper-Implementations/README.md

 # ML-Paper-Implementations

-These are my implementations of some interesting papers in the machine learning community The following papers are implemented:
+These are my implementations of some interesting papers in the machine learning community.
+The following papers are implemented:

 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762)
 - [Colorful Image Colorization](https://arxiv.org/abs/1603.08511)